The moment you knew

 The moment you know is when you figure out it will get worse.

 He is gaslighting you and saying you are the crazy one.
 It is right out of a narcissist’s playbook.
-When you can start reading the playbook (they all sound remarkably the same but act very different since there are so many different types of narcissists), then you know it will get worse, and you have to get out.
+When you start reading the playbook (they all sound remarkably the same but act very different since there are so many different types of narcissists), then you know it will get worse, and you have to get out.
 You have to get out for yourself and the kids.
+Someone has to be the not-unhealthy parent.

 My advice: fundamentally, you have to buy into the fact that he is a narcissist, and you have no choice but to leave.